-Pulses are not very competitive early in the season and optimum plant populations have been determined for each crop.
-Targeting seeding rates based on the final plant population desired is the first step for successfully seeding pulses and calibrating your seeder based on the actual seed size is important.
+Pulses are not very competitive early in the season, and optimum plant populations have been determined for each crop.
+Targeting seeding rates based on the desired final plant population is the first step to successfully seeding pulses, and calibrating your seeder to the actual seed size is important.
 Consider factors that could reduce emergence and adjust seeding rates accordingly: soil temperature, seed quality, environmental conditions, moisture availability, and soil type.

-Handle delicate seeds (i.e. pulses) with care as seed coats are susceptible to damage – run augers full and slow, and watch fan speeds on airseeders.
-Use a seed treatment if seed has a high level of disease, seeds show signs of mechanical damage, or the forecast is for wet, cool environmental conditions that may delay emergence.
-Kabuli chickpeas must have seed treatment or reduced emergence will occur.
-Insecticidal seed treatments are important for peas in areas where pea leaf weevil risk is high.
+Handle delicate seeds (i.e. pulses) with care as seed coats are susceptible to damage—run augers full and slow, and watch fan speeds on airseeders.
+Use a seed treatment if the seed has a high disease level, the seeds show signs of mechanical damage, or the forecast calls for wet, cool environmental conditions that may delay emergence.
+Kabuli chickpeas must have seed treatment, or reduced emergence will occur.
+Insecticidal seed treatments are important for peas in areas with high pea leaf weevil risk.

-Seeding dates should target recommended soil temperatures for optimum germination as outlined in Table 1.
+Seeding dates should target the recommended soil temperatures for optimal germination, as outlined in Table 1.
 Seeding depth is also important as larger pulses can typically be seeded deeper than smaller seed pulses.
-However, if soil moisture at seeding time is very good there is no benefit to seeding deep.
+However, if soil moisture at seeding time is very good, there is no benefit to seeding deep.

 Table 1.
 Temperature Requirements for Seeding by Crop